|

 산토리 블렌디드 위스키

 Suntory offers a diverse range of products by blending spirits from three distilleries.
-While each single malt is excellent, Suntory’s true strength lies in its blending technology.
-Head blenders sift through spirits from tens of thousands of casks and harmoniously blend them to create whiskies of consistent quality and unique character.
-Here, we introduce the major blended lineup, in addition to the distilleries' single malts.
+While each single malt is excellent, Suntory's true strength lies in its blending technology.
+Head blenders select spirits from tens of thousands of casks and harmoniously blend them to create whiskies of consistent quality and unique character.
+Here, we introduce major products other than the distilleries' single malts.
+Blended Introducing the lineup.

 Hibiki

-Hibiki is a premium blended whisky released in 1989 to commemorate the 90th anniversary of Suntory's founding.
-Its name means resonance or harmony in Japanese, and it is created by blending over 30 types of malt and grain whiskies.
-It is said that then-chief blender Keizo Saji (son of founder Torii) and chief blender Koichi Inatomi completed the blend after tasting and selecting from one million casks.
+Hibiki is a premium brand launched in 1989 to commemorate Suntory's 90th anniversary.
+Blended It is a whisky.
+Its name means resonance or harmony in Japanese, and it is made by blending more than 30 types of malt and grain whisky.
+It is said that Keizo Saji (son of founder Torii), the chief blender at the time, and Koichi Inatomi, the chief blender, completed it after tasting and selecting from 1 million casks.

 The Hibiki bottle is the epitome of Japanese aesthetics.
 The bottle, carved into 24 facets, symbolizes the 24 solar terms of the traditional Japanese lunar calendar, and the label features washi paper from the Echizen region (Japanese paper) is used.
-The deep purple band wrapped around the neck of the bottle represents the most noble color in Japan.
-Hibiki has several lineups, including Harmony, 21 Year, and 30 Year, and has won numerous awards at whisky competitions around the world for its smooth yet complex flavor.
+The deep purple band wrapped around the neck represents the most noble color in Japan.
+Hibiki has various lineups including Harmony, 21 Year, and 30 Year, and with its smooth yet complex flavors, it is loved worldwide Whiskey He/She is winning awards repeatedly at competitions.

 Suntory Old

-It is no exaggeration to say that Suntory Old is the most successful product in the history of Japanese whisky.
+Suntory Old is Japan Whiskey It is no exaggeration to say that it is the most successful product in history.
 Production was announced in 1940 but was postponed due to the war and released in 1950.
-It is characterized by its unique bottle shape, nicknamed "Daruma" or "Raccoon."
+It is characterized by its unique bottle shape, nicknamed "Dharma" or "Raccoon."
 In the 1970s, Suntory distributed Old to izakayas and restaurants that traditionally served only sake through a marketing campaign called Operation Nihonbashi, which was a huge success.

-At that time, there was a whisky pyramid in Japanese society.
-Entry-level employees drank Kakubin, managers drank Special Reserve, and executives drank Royal.
+In Japanese society at that time Whiskey There was a hierarchy.
+New recruits drank Kakubin, managers specializing in Reserve, and executives royal.
 Old established itself as an accessible premium whisky in between.
-Today, Old is one of the few genuine Japanese whiskies available for under 2,000 yen, characterized by sweet flavors such as honey vanilla, candied orange, and cherry and apple candy.
+Today, Old is one of the few authentic Japanese whiskies available for under 2,000 yen.
+Whiskey As one of them, it is characterized by sweet flavors such as honey vanilla, candied orange, and cherry and apple candy.

 In the 1980s, 12.4 million cases of Suntory Old were sold annually in the Japanese domestic market alone.
 This is compared to the amount sold worldwide today.
-Johnny Walker This figure is equivalent to the total sales volume of all products.
-It demonstrates just how massive the Japanese whiskey market was at the time.
+Johnny Walker This figure is equivalent to the sales volume of all products.
+At that time, Japan Whiskey This shows just how massive the market was.

 Suntory Royal

-Suntory Royal is a premium blended whisky launched in 1960 to commemorate the 60th anniversary of Suntory's founding.
-It was created with the goal of achieving a quality one step above the Old Series, using aged spirits from Yamazaki and Hakushu.
-It was Suntory's top-tier blended whisky until the introduction of Hibiki.
+Suntory Royal is a luxury brand launched in 1960 to commemorate the 60th anniversary of Suntory's founding.
+Blended It is a whisky.
+It was created with the goal of a quality one step above the Old Series, using aged spirits from Yamazaki and Hakushu.
+Until the introduction of Hibiki, it was Suntory's top-tier whisky.
+Blended It was whiskey.

-Royal is characterized by floral aromas, smooth fruit flavors, and complex notes such as butterscotch and plum.
-The 15-year-old version features creamy aromas of apple custard, stewed pear, canned peach, banana, and sawdust, along with the sweetness of Demerara sugar.
-It is regarded as a high-quality blended whisky available at a reasonable price in Japan.
+Royal is characterized by floral aromas, smooth fruit flavors, and complex tastes such as butterscotch and plum.
+The 15-year-old version features creamy aromas of apple custard, stewed pear, canned peaches, banana, and sawdust, with a hint of the sweetness of Demerara sugar.
+High quality available at a reasonable price in Japan.
+Blended It is considered a whiskey.

 Special Reserve

 Special Reserve was launched in 1969 to commemorate Suntory's 70th anniversary.
-Blended by the second president at the time, Keizo Saji, it was positioned as a whisky for middle management.
-In the current version, Hakushu aged in white oak casks is used as the core spirit, and Yamazaki is also blended in.
+Blended by the second-generation president, Keizo Saji, it was positioned as a whisky for middle management.
+In the current version, it is White Orcs Hakushu aged in casks is used as the core liquid, and Yamazaki is also blended in.

 Special Reserve features sherry influences of fudge, berries, and chocolate, along with aromas of dried fruits such as raisins, dates, and apricots.
 It also contains nuances of coffee and leather, blending notes of oak, green tea, and orange.
 The design was changed from the dumpy-style bottle to its current form, and there was previously a 10-year-old version.